symfony/symfony-docs/components/http_client.rst

 -----------------------------

-When using this component in a full-stack Symfony application, you can configure multiple clients with different configurations and inject them in your services.
+When using this component in a full-stack Symfony application, you can configure multiple clients with different configurations and inject them into your services.

 Configuration
 ~~~~~~~~~~~~~

-Use the ``framework.http_client`` option to configure the default HTTP client
+Use the ``framework.http_client`` key to configure the default HTTP client used
-used in the application:
+in the application.
+Check out the full
+:ref:`http_client config reference <reference-http-client>` to learn about all
+the available config options:

 .. code-block:: yaml